 The other, and much smarter, approach is to use the power of a good warranty to drive repeat sales — figuring (correctly) that the small additional cost of providing a first-class warranty will be more than offset by additional sales revenue that a top-rated warranty generates.

 This is the Moen approach.
-Compare the Whitehaus warranty to a Moen warranty and you will get a good idea of the difference between a first class and other class faucet warranty.
+Compare the Whitehaus warranty to a warranty and you will get a good idea of the difference between a first class and other class faucet warranty.
 Moen's limited lifetime warranty is an actual lifetime warranty.
-It guarantees all parts of its faucets for for as long as the buyer owns the faucet, including all "internal components" and all finishes without exception.
+It guarantees all parts of its faucets for as long as the buyer owns the faucet, including all "internal components" and all finishes without exception.

 Post-sale warranty service by Whitehaus is, of course, limited by the scope and terms of the warranty.
 Agents are quick to replace defective parts covered by the warranty (after the customer jumps through all the hoops required to prove he or she is eligible for warranty coverage).
 But, the warranty period is comparatively short, and strictly enforced.
 After five years (or one year, or 90 days) the cost of fixing a broken faucet is all yours.

-More than erasing the value of the wide range of finishes is the Whitehaus faucet warranty which is far below standard for faucets sold in the North American market.
+In addition, more than erasing the added value of the wide range of finishes is the Whitehaus faucet warranty which is far below standard for faucets sold in the North American market.
 Many of the companies listed above offer lower prices, and a much stronger warranty on faucets of equal or better quality.
 Most offer a straightforward limited lifetime warranty, and most others at least a 10-year term.
 If you don't need an unusual finish, one of these companies may be a better choice.

 We are continuing to research the company.
 If you have experience with Whitehaus faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.